 • Made with fish oil as a source of omega-3 fatty acids

-On top of fiber content, they have essential qualities like plenty of species-appropriate animal protein, high moisture content, and minimal carbohydrate matter.
+In addition to considering fiber content, I selected cat foods with essential qualities like plenty of species-appropriate animal protein, high moisture content, and minimal carbohydrate matter.
 They’re made with safe, high-quality ingredients and are created by reputable companies.
 Some are formulated with digestive health in mind, offering additional support for a smooth move through the digestive system.

-#1 Weruva Cats in the Kitchen Funk In The Trunk Chicken in Pumpkin Consomme Grain-Free Canned Cat Food Review
+#1 Overall Best: Weruva Cats in the Kitchen Funk in the Trunk

 • Made In: Thailand